-The Board of Directors (the "Board") of The ONE Group Hospitality, Inc. is soliciting your proxy to vote at the 2024 Annual Meeting of Stockholders to be held at STK Denver, 1550 Market St., Denver, CO 80202 on Wednesday, May 22, 2024, at 11:00 a.m.
+The Board of Directors (the "Board") of The ONE Group Hospitality, Inc. (the "Company") is soliciting your proxy to vote at the 2025 Annual Meeting of Stockholders (the "Annual Meeting") to be held at STK Denver, 1550 Market St., Denver, CO 80202 on Tuesday, May 20, 2025, at 11:00 a.m.
 MT and any adjournments of the meeting.
-The proxy statement summarizes the purposes of the meeting and the information you need to know to vote at the annual meeting.
+This proxy statement summarizes the purposes of the meeting and the information you need to know to vote at the Annual Meeting.

-We have made available to you on the internet or have sent you this proxy statement, the Notice of 2024 Annual Meeting of Stockholders, the proxy card and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2023, because you owned shares of common stock of The ONE Group Hospitality, Inc. on the record date.
-The Company will distribute the Important Notice Regarding the Internet Availability of Proxy Materials, which we refer to throughout this proxy statement as the Notice, and, if necessary, the proxy materials to stockholders on or about April 12, 2024.
+We have made available to you on the internet or have sent you this proxy statement, the Notice of 2025 Annual Meeting of Stockholders, the proxy card and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2024, because you owned shares of common stock of The ONE Group Hospitality, Inc. on the record date.
+The Company will distribute the Important Notice Regarding the Internet Availability of Proxy Materials, which we refer to throughout this proxy statement as the Notice, and, if necessary, the proxy materials to stockholders on or about April 10, 2025.